 Both receive messages of inquiry (for Michel) or devotion (for Ari) from other Facebook users including foreigners who want to know more or locals who want to do more.
 Using online social media, the two men have developed a cadre of international and local acquaintances with whom they chat and occasional meet, but only up to a point.
-Most of Ari’s time is given over to his architectural studies at college and Michel is very busy with his travel business.
+Most of Ari’s time is given over to his studies at college and Michel is very busy with his travel business.

-Ari is unusual in his openness about his sexuality.
+Ari is unusual in his discreet openness about his sexuality.
 But urban Tunis is more liberal, to a limited Arab degree, and secular than the rest of Tunisia–at the present time.
 Michel has noticed a recent shift to the religious right as more women are wearing hijabs (headscarves), abayas (full length cloaks) and niqābs (veils) and less liquor is served in cafes and restaurants.
 He also thinks that gays are now less relaxed about cruising in public.

 But Ari does not worry about hiding.
 He knows what he likes and wants from certain other men and does not hide in shadows.
 Not that he is noticeable in public.
-He does not ‘look’ gay and quietly conducts his sexual and romantic life with discretion and ease.
+He does not ‘look’ gay and quietly conducts his intimate life with discretion and ease.
 He has a ‘lightness of being’ about himself, assured of his gayness and his right to express that in an individual manner as he sees fit.
 He feels he has a right to his freedom and to his desiring without shame.
 There is a young pride edge to his demeanor; it is not flaunting but rather an assuredness and self confidence.
 Although he would not foolishly walk down a dark alley alone at night, his conversational style is not typically macho and he doesn’t mind if others pick up on that.

 Michel is also comfortably gay and has both gay and straight friends, some of whom do not know or care about that aspect of his personality.
 When a man grows up over several decades masking his full truth he develops a style of sociability that’s cordial and friendly with a veil of caution and discretion about how open to be.
 If homophobic remarks are made in a social setting he is not likely to confront the person about his bad taste.
-Rather he will let it go to keep from drawing attention to himself, especially in all-male cafes where the main event is smoking cigarettes or bubbly pipes while watching soccer on a wide-screen TV and drinking espresso coffee or mint tea.
+Rather he will let it go to keep from drawing attention to himself, especially in all-male cafes where the main event is smoking cigarettes and bubbly pipes while watching soccer on a wide-screen TV and drinking espresso coffee or mint tea.
 Michel operates with a smooth self-censorship that his generation learned well in order to protect itself and ‘pass’ as just another guy in a smokey cafe.